 Losing 100 to 150 hairs per day (Cleveland Clinic Journal of Medicine, 2009) is considered by doctors to be normal.

-Hence, you shouldn’t stress too much about the actual amount of hair that you are losing.
-Pay closer attention instead to any increase in hair loss over time.
+Hence, you should not stress too much about the actual amount of hair that you are losing.
+Pay closer attention instead to an increase in hair loss over time.

 Hair loss has negative psychological and social effects

-Humans are visual creatures who utilise physical appearances and visual cues to communicate with each other.
+Humans are visual creatures who use physical appearances and visual cues to communicate with each other.
 For example, someone may be telling a lie when he breaks eye contact.

 I digress, but the point I want to make is that our hair is a part of our physical appearance, which others will consciously or unconsciously judge us for.

-IMHO, hair loss is one of the worst medical/aesthetic conditions to deal with, because it has significant negative effects on mental health and social confidence.
+To some patients, hair loss is one of the worst medical and aesthetic conditions to deal with, because it has significant negative effects on mental health and social confidence.

 The statements below all have clinical studies to back them up: